25 Sep What Does Depression Look Like?

 What is Depression?

 One thing that we know based on research is that depression is not caused by one single factor.
-There are a multitude of factors that can play a part in the onset and maintenance of depressive episodes.
-Therefore, the highly skilled psychologists at Positive Wellbeing Psychology adopt a biopsychosocial approach to understanding the onset of depressive symptoms and in compiling an individualised treatment plan to assist with depression treatment in Melbourne.
+There is a multitude of factors that can play a part in the onset and maintenance of depressive episodes.
+Therefore, the highly skilled psychologists at Positive Wellbeing Psychology adopt a biopsychosocial approach to understanding the onset of depressive symptoms and discussing an individualised treatment plan to assist with depression treatment in Melbourne.

 What are Common Symptoms of Depression?